e18e/e18e/docs/learn/speedup.md

+---
+description: Profiling and improving performance of popular projects across the ecosystem.
+---

 # Speedup

 A major part of improving the ecosystem for everyone is _speed_.
 The speed of core packages, tools, and more can always be improved and will benefit the community as a whole.